-Well, it could, yes.
-But it’s really important that you talk to your insurance agent about your dog and check to see what your policy says about dog bites.
+It’s really important that you talk to your insurance agent about your dog and check to see what your policy says about dog bites.
 It’s better to know exactly what’s covered than to think something’s covered…only to find out it’s not.
 Dogs and home insurance don’t always mix.

 Some insurance companies are leery of insuring homeowners who have dogs of certain breeds (like Pitbulls, Dobermans, Rottweilers, or bulldogs) because of their history of aggression.
-Some carriers won’t even offer coverage to those who own certain breeds.

 Anyways, it’s not impossible to get insurance if you have a dog or to get home insurance that will cover dog bites, but take care to understand how your insurance would handle a dog-bite situation.